Skip to Content

 Bats Offer Free Pest Control

-Bats are known as keystone species, which means they are crucial to the continued health and survival of the habitat where they live.
-Without keystone species, the ecosystem where bats exist would be dramatically affected or cease to exist altogether.
+Bats are keystone species, which means they are crucial to the continued health and survival of their habitat.
+Without keystone species, bats' ecosystems would be dramatically affected or cease to exist.

 How does this translate to you?
 Here in the Midwest, we have a common enemy: mosquitos!
 They are the bane of every summer outdoor experience.

-In addition to mosquitos, these mammals eat beetles, moths, and other flying insects.
-Once their prey is caught, these fearless flyers transfer their catch to their mouth.
-While in flight!
+These mammals eat mosquitos, beetles, moths, and other flying insects.
+Once their prey is caught, these fearless flyers transfer it to their mouths while in flight!

 About The Echo, Echo, Echo…